-Between 2015 and 2019, sport apparel brand Peak Performance reduced its collection’s average water footprint by 34 percent and their average CO2 footprint by 13 percent, as a result of the fibre strategy developed during European Clothing Action Plan.
+Between 2015 and 2019, sport apparel brand Peak Performance reduced its collection’s average water footprint by 34 percent and its average CO2 footprint by 13 percent, as a result of the fibre strategy developed during European Clothing Action Plan.

 Peak Performance is a leading sports apparel brand with an ambitious sustainability agenda.
 The company took part in the European Clothing Action Plan, which aimed to adopt circular approaches to clothing in collaboration with 13 brands across Europe.

 Peak Performance worked with Anthesis, in partnership with WRAP, on the area of sustainable fibres, to increase the uptake of environmentally sound materials and reduce negative impacts.
-Anthesis role was to support ECAP participants such as Peak Performance in developing evidence based strategies to support the uptake of more sustainable fibres and, consequently, reduce the environmental impact of clothing being sold within the EU market.
+Anthesis role was to support ECAP participants such as Peak Performance in developing evidence-based strategies to support the uptake of more sustainable fibres and, consequently, reduce the environmental impact of clothing being sold within the EU market.

 “We have a much clearer picture about what we need to do to convert unsustainable materials into better options.”

 Åsa Andersson, Sustainability and Quality Manager, Peak Performance